tnlmedia/laravel-tool/docs/TMGBlade.md

 # TMGBlade

-`TMGBlade` is a facade for laravel blade quickly rendering analytics and advertising HTML.
+`TMGBlade` is a facade for Laravel Blade that renders analytics and advertising HTML snippets.

 ## `TMGBlade::renderHeader()`